Schloss Rosenau, Coburg: Museums

 Upstairs, the other principal rooms have brightly decorated walls and Biedermeier furniture.
 Among the remaining family heirlooms is a cradle that is said to have been Prince Albert's.

 The orangery building used to house the Museum Of Modern Glass (Europäisches Museum für modernes Glas), a museum of modern art glass.
 Since 2008 it has been in a new building nearby.

 Heirs

-The heirs of the ducal family, now headed by Andreas, Prince of Saxe-Coburg and Gotha, still live nearby, at Schloss Callenberg.
+The heirs of the ducal family, now headed by Hubertus, Prince of Saxe-Coburg and Gotha, still live nearby, at Schloss Callenberg.